humdrum-tools/humdrum-documentation/guide/ch31/index.md

 Consider, for example, the goal of identifying all files representing pitch-class ([`**pc`](/rep/pc)) information.
-The Humdrum convention is to identify these files by adding the `.pc` extension to the filename \-- such as `opus24.pc`.
+The Humdrum convention is to identify these files by adding the `.pc` extension to the filename &mdash; such as `opus24.pc`.
 The following
 <span class="unix">find</span> command will traverse through the `/scores` directory (and all
 sub-directories) searching for files that contain the `pc` file
 extension: